tschettervictor/truenas-iocage-rustdesk/README.md

 Once you've downloaded the script and prepared the configuration file, run this script (`script rustdesk.log ./rustdesk-jail.sh`).
 The script will run for maybe a minute.
 When it finishes, your jail will be created, Rustdesk will be installed, and you should be able to start using it for remote access.

 ### Notes
-The key files needed for secure connections are stored outside the jail in `$POOL_PATH`
+The key files needed for secure connections are stored outside the jail in `$POOL_PATH/rustdesk`